 Researching official United States government publications presents both challenges and opportunities for scholars and academic researchers.
 Increasing digitization of open source materials being made available by the government has opened a plethora of gateways for anyone interested in civic affairs to find almost any non-classified government material with only a few mouse clicks.
 The challenge, however, is that this material is often located in disparate places, both physical and digital.

 Digital material however, is available to anyone with an internet connection.
 Again, consultation with the FDLP coordinator is recommended since the material is located across several government websites.
 USA.GOV is billed as the government’s official web portal and is an excellent starting point in a search for official information on a wide variety of topics.
-GOVINFO.GOV is a new clearinghouse for government information, but is currently in its beta stage.
-This website will provide access to the Federal Register, the Congressional Record, compilations of presidential documents, and the calendar of the House of Representative and the Senate.
+GOVINFO.GOV is a clearinghouse for government information.
+This website provides access to the Federal Register, the Congressional Record, compilations of presidential documents, and the calendar of the House of Representative and the Senate.
 Apropos for school children, Ben’s Guide (BENSGUIDE.GPO.GOV) provides an excellent introduction to civics and the workings of the federal government.

 Additionally, individual departments of government maintain their own websites.
 CENSUS.GOV provides both current and historical census data.
 IRS.GOV has current tax information, downloadable forms and the ability to e-file tax returns.
 GPO.GOV is the website of the Government Printing Office, which provides electronic access to materials available in tangible format at depository libraries and is highly recommend for both current information and as a treasure trove of historical materials.